China angrily denounces Japan for Russia-Crimea analogy

 China was resolute in its determination to protect its sovereignty in the East and South China Seas, Hong said, adding China wanted these disputes resolved via dialogue.

-"I'm afraid talks won't ever take place if no talks can be held until these issues are resolved."

-Tokyo's relations with Seoul are strained by conflicting claims over a separate group of islets.

-South Korean and Chinese ties with Japan have long been poisoned by what they see as Japan's failure to atone for its wartime aggression.
+China's ties with Japan have long been poisoned by what China sees as Japan's failure to atone for its brutal occupation of parts of China before and during World War Two.

-Abe held talks with South Korean President Park Geun-hye in a U.S.-brokered three-way summit in The Hague this week, but no official bilateral meeting between Abe and Park has been held.

 Beijing's anger over the past is never far from the surface, and relations have deteriorated sharply over the past two years because of the island dispute.